wp-plugins/datafeedr-product-sets/readme.txt

 6. Configuration: Advanced Update Settings

 == Changelog ==

+= 1.1.8 =
+* Changed most occurrences of unserialize() to maybe_unserialize() to deal with changes to get_metadata() in WP 4.1.0.
+* Removed 2nd argument from dfrps_upload_images() to deal with changes to deal with do_action_ref_array() introducing the $this parameter in 4.1.0.
+* Fixed bug where large Product Sets made up of lots of individually added products were not importing or updating all products in the Product Set.
+This only affected individually added products in Product Sets with over 100 products.

 = 1.1.7 =
 * Replaced get_the_post_thumbnail() with get_post_thumbnail_id() in image processing script.